beeware/Python-iOS-template/README.rst

 **This repository branch contains a template for Python 2.7**.
 Other Python versions are available by cloning other branches of repository.

 The simplest way to use this template is with `Briefcase`_.
 However, you can use this template manually if you want.

 Using this template
 -------------------

+The easiest way to use this project is to not use it at all - at least, not directly. `Briefcase <https://github.com/pybee/briefcase/>`__ is a tool that uses this template, rolling it out using data extracted from your ``setup.py``.

+However, if you *do* want use this template directly...

 1. Install `cookiecutter`_.
 This is a tool used to bootstrap complex project templates::